Overview

 - BNSF Railway: $228 million jury verdict (2022) — fingerprint scans without consent

 In Cothron v.
-White Castle (2023), the Illinois Supreme Court held that a separate BIPA violation accrues each time biometric data is scanned or transmitted without consent — not just upon the first collection.
-This ruling dramatically increased potential damages for repeat-scan scenarios like employee fingerprint time clocks.
+White Castle (2023), the Illinois Supreme Court held that a separate BIPA violation accrued each time biometric data was scanned or transmitted without consent — not just upon the first collection.
+Because statutory damages are assessed per violation, this "per-scan" theory created the potential for astronomical exposure in repeat-scan scenarios such as employee fingerprint time clocks.

 Compliance Steps